Sustain Our State: Gameday and Everyday

 During the typical pre-game festivities at Carter-Finley Stadium and Reynolds Coliseum, many cans and bottles are quickly emptied and converted into recyclables.
 To prevent these bottles and cans from ending up in the landfill, recycling bins are placed throughout parking lots and the concourse area.
-Also, campus volunteers patrol parking areas picking up recyclables from fans.
-As of 2010, athletics and Waste Reduction and Recycling began a new push to distribute blue bags to tailgaters for recyclables.
-Later, as the volunteers in trucks pick up those recyclables, they snag the blue bags as well.
-Another recent expansion included recycling services at Reynolds Coliseum.
-Since the program began in 2003, more than 150 tons of recyclable material has been diverted from the landfill.
-An average season alone yields around 20 tons of recyclable containers.
+WE Recycle volunteers also patrol parking areas educating fans about recycling while handing out clear recycling bags.
+Fans can fill their clear bags with recyclables, tie them and leave them on the ground for pick-up.
+After each game, contractors clean up the bags and separate them into recycling or landfill roll-offs.
+Since the WE Recycle program began in 2003, more than 245 tons of recyclable material has been diverted from the landfill.

 "Greener" Athletics Facilities and Grounds

 NC State athletics is planning upgrades to the building envelope and infrastructure, lighting, water conservation, energy efficiency, recycling, HVAC automation, and space use/allocation.
 Plans are also underway to include an orientation curriculum for new athletes and coaches.
 By implementing these programs, athletics will be redefining what "green" means to sports.

 In the next five years, many of the current buildings will require upgrades or replacement.
 Athletics has made it a goal to incorporate sustainable designs and "smart" infrastructure, to keep buildings healthy, clean and running smoothly.

 Every building needs to be well-lit, and finding the best way to light a building in an energy-efficient manner, without sacrificing performance can be hard.
 Athletics is working on a plan to replace inefficient T12 fluorescent lights with more efficient T8 bulbs.